-2. Fill in Email Settings (page 26) with valid information:
+2. Fill in Email Settings (page 27) with valid information:

-A. SMTP Server - check with your service provider as to what this should be.
-Sometimes it is just the name of the provider (someone.com), sometimes characters are added (mail.someone.com, smtp.someone.com, smtp-mail.someone.com, etc)

-- B. The default port is 25.
+- A. SMTP Server check with your service provider as to what this should be.
+Sometimes it is just the name of the provider (someone.com), sometimes characters are added (mail.someone.com, smtp.someone.com, smtp.mail.someone.com, etc).
+For MS Office 365, use smtp.office365.com. - B. The default port is 25.
 If authentication is required, a different port number may be required.
-Check with your service provider. - C. Check "Use SSL" if your SMTP server requires SSL. - D. Check "Use Authentication" if SMTP server requires authentication to send emails. a.
+Check with your service provider.
+For TLS support, use 465.
+For STARTLS, try 587 (used by Gmail). - C. Check "Use Authentication" if SMTP server requires authentication to send emails. a.
 If required, Enter "Username" and "Password" that has been assigned to ENVIROMUX.

-Example: username@gmail.com Most servers (not all, check with your service provider) use just the characters in front of the "@" for your Username on the account.
+Example: username@someone.com Most servers (not all, check with your service provider) use just the characters in front of the "@" for your Username on the account.
 These, and only these characters should be entered into the "Username" block.